 An independent Evidence Review Panel convened by Versus Arthritis in 2016, and involving NHS England, the Department of Health, and Public Health England selected ESCAPE-pain as the structured community rehabilitation programme of choice.
 It features in Osteoarthritis of the Knee Commissioning guidelines published by the British Orthopaedic Association, and in Right Care Commissioning for Value packs.

 In 2017, NHS England invited Professor Mike Hurley and the ESCAPE-pain Programme to join the National Innovation Accelerator Programme.
-This fellowship has been extended and is in its third year.

 The Academic Health and Science Network (AHSN Network) selected ESCAPE-pain for priority implementation nationwide for 2018-20.